 - the physical school site

-Our Local Authority Accessibility Strategy includes an Accessibility Audit Tool.
-This supports educational settings to make sure they can:
+Cornwall’s Local Authority Accessibility Strategy includes an Accessibility Audit Tool.
+It supports settings in ensuring that they can:

 We may hear a person’s sensory needs described in different ways.
 For example as: